Need a good camera backpacks that you can take on hikes?

 There are several pockets and compartments on this backpack, as well as external gear attachment points.
 Because of that, you can fit quite a lot of gear in this pack.
 And any bulkier items can be attached to the front panel, so that they don’t take up too much space inside the main compartments.

 The opening of the backpack is way in the back, which is both good and bad.
 It’s good because it ensures that all your gear stays protected, and it’s a bit easier to pack this way.
-But, it also means that, in order to have full access to the main compartment, you need to take off your backpack every time.
+But, it also means that, in order to have easy access to the main compartment, you need to take off your backpack every time.

 The Gitzo also features roll top opening, which allows you to extend its capacity.
 You can get additional 10-15 liters with this, which can come in handy sometimes.